The brake rotors are a vital part of your vehicle. The brake pads push against the brake rotor when you apply force to

 Here is a more detailed list of the signs of a bad or failing brake rotor to look for:

 When the brake rotors get worn, it creates an uneven surface and edges on the inside and outside of the brake rotor surface.
-These edges and surfaces can create high pitch sound when you drive normally, but most often, when you apply some force to your brakes.
+These edges and surfaces can create high pitch sounds when you drive normally, but this happens most often when you apply some force to your brakes.

 If you hear high-pitching squealing every time you touch the brake pedal, it is definitely time to check your brake rotors for any damages or edges.

 When the brake rotors get worn, they tend to create many uneven surfaces, which will cause the brake pads to get less “braking surface” on the brake rotor.
 This will reduce your brake efficiency dramatically.

 See the picture above; as you can see, there is rust on 30% of the rotor surface’s inner part.
-This is because the brake pad is not using this surface to step the car.
+This is because the brake pad is not using this surface to stop the car.
 This will probably also reduce your brake efficiency by 30%.

-The rotor on the picture will probably get fixed after a few hard braking, but I guess you get the idea.
+The rotor on the picture will probably get fixed after a few hard braking, but I think you get the idea.

 If your front brake rotors are going bad, you can often feel it in the steering wheel while braking.
-This can because of rust on the brake rotors or if they got imbalanced due to overheating.
+This can be because of rust on the brake rotors or if they got imbalanced due to overheating.